sdpkjc/abcdrl/docs/run.en.md

 3.  or `0.00025`
 4.  or `--track True`

 Parameters in the algorithm file, consisting of two parts.
-The first part is the initialization parameters of `Trainer`, and the second part is the parameters of the external feature (`logger`).
+The first part is the initialization parameters of `Trainer`, and the second part is the parameters of the feature (`logger`, ...).

 === "Algorithm Parameters"